BraulioCP59/E-Commerce_Backend_ORM/README.md

 ### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-  * Connects to a MySQL database using the [MySQL2](https://www.npmjs.com/package/mysql) and [Sequelize](https://www.npmjs.com/package/sequelize) packages.

-  * Stores sensitive data, like a user’s MySQL username, password, and database name, using environment variables through the [dotenv](https://www.npmjs.com/package/dotenv) package.

   * Syncs Sequelize models to a MySQL database on the server start.

   * Includes column definitions for all four models outlined in the homework instructions.

   * Includes model associations outlined in the homework instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description and a link to a walkthrough video.

-## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.

----
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.